Brewers vs. Rockies Player Props Betting Odds

-Bookmakers have listed player props for Christian Yelich, Ryan McMahon and others when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Tuesday at 8:10 PM ET.
+The Milwaukee Brewers host the Colorado Rockies at American Family Field on Wednesday at 2:10 PM ET.
+Those looking to place a player prop bet can find odds on Christian Yelich, Ryan McMahon and others in this matchup.

 Bet on this matchup or its props with BetMGM!